 One of the most recognizable figures of antiquity, the Sphinx, took many forms as portrayed throughout the civilizations of Greece, the Near East and Asia.
-With features including either a male or female human head, the body of a lion and the wings of a giant bird, the Sphinx is a symbol of great power.
+With features including either a male or female human head, the body of a lion and the wings of a giant bird, the Sphinx is a symbol of power.

 In ancient Egypt, of course, the iconic 66-foot-tall statue guarding the Great Pyramid of Giza has male characteristics and was designed to be a symbol of great physical power and might.